kfrn/cinema-1917-api/documentation.md

 ([back to top](#api-documentation))

-### Search by title or person
+### Search by parameter

 | Method | Endpoint | Usage | Returns |
 | ------ | -------- | ----- | ------- |
 | GET | `/v1/films/?` | Return films matching the search term | Array of film objects |

-For searching by title, director, writer, or actors, this API uses query strings that take the form:
+For searching the film records, this API uses query strings that take the form:

     /v1/films?{searchType}={searchTerm}